Mechiri/Sudoku-Solver/README.md

 + make build tool

 ###Execution
  Before Running make.
 Open the file input.txt loacted in folder "sudoku input & output".
 And write sudoku incomplete matrix in input.txt file as sample shown in Project Output.
 Then run make command.
+Now the object files are created.
+Then run target(i.e., /sudoku_solver ).
 Now, you will see complete sudoku matrix in output.txt located in folder "sudoku input & output".

 ##My Details
 If you have any Questions.
 Please email to me.